Kent D. Farmer

-John D. Hewa joined REC in July, 2017, and is responsible for several functional areas including Finance and Accounting, Human Resources, Safety and Security, and Technology Services.
+John D. Hewa joined REC in July, 2017, and is responsible for several functional areas including Finance and Accounting, Human Resources, Safety and Security, and Information and Technology Services.
 Hewa has more than 20 years of leadership experience in the electric utility industry and a broad knowledge of the cooperative business model.
-He has served as CEO of electric cooperatives in Texas and Florida, and as vice president of research, engineering, and technical services at the National Rural Electric Cooperative Association.
+He has served as CEO of electric cooperatives in Texas and Florida, and as Vice President of Research, Engineering, and Technical Services at the National Rural Electric Cooperative Association (NRECA) in Arlington, Virginia.
+At NRECA, Hewa worked to advance the adoption of beneficial technologies among the nation’s electric cooperatives and worked to address technical regulatory matters at the federal level.
 Prior to his cooperative career, Hewa managed the utilities department for the City of Manassas, Virginia.
-Hewa holds a Bachelor of Science in electrical engineering and a Master of Science in engineering management from the University of Tennessee in Knoxville.
+Hewa holds a Bachelor of Science in Electrical Engineering and a Master of Science in Engineering Management from the University of Tennessee.
 He is a registered professional engineer.
-Hewa and his wife Laura and their three daughters reside in Gainesville, Virginia.

 David F. Koogler

 Vice President of Member Services & External Affairs